Hieromon/AutoConnect/mkdocs/faq.md

 !!! info "Channel selection guide"
     Espressif Systems has released a [channel selection guide](https://www.espressif.com/sites/default/files/esp8266_wi-fi_channel_selection_guidelines.pdf).

-### 2. Change arduino core version
+### 2. Change the arduino core version

 I recommend change installed an arduino core version to the upstream when your sketch is not stable with AutoConnect on each board.

 #### with ESP8266 arduino core

-To stabilize the behavior, You can select the [lwIP](http://lwip.wikia.com/wiki/LwIP_Wiki) variant to contribute.
-Lower memory option of Arduino IDE for core version 2.4.2 is based on the lwIP-v2.
+You can select the [lwIP](http://lwip.wikia.com/wiki/LwIP_Wiki) variant to contribute for the stable behavior.
+The **lwIP v2 Lower memory** option of Arduino IDE for core version 2.4.2 is based on the lwIP-v2.
 On the other hand, the core version 2.5.0 upstream is based on the lwIP-2.1.2 stable release.

 You can select the option from Arduino IDE as **Tool** menu, if you are using ESP8266 core 2.5.0.
 It can be select `lwIP v2 Lower Memory` option. (not `lwIP v2 Lower Memory (no features)`) It is expected to improve response performance and stability.

 #### with ESP32 arduino core

-The [arduino-esp32](https://github.com/espressif/arduino-esp32) is still under development even if it is a stable release.
-It is necessary to judge whether the cause of the problem is the core or AutoConnect.
+The [arduino-esp32](https://github.com/espressif/arduino-esp32) is still under development.
+It is necessary to judge whether the problem cause of the core or AutoConnect.
 Trace the log with the esp32 core and the AutoConnect debug option enabled for problem diagnosis and please you check the [issue of arduino-esp32](https://github.com/espressif/arduino-esp32/issues).
 The problem that your sketch possesses may already have been solved.

 ### 3. Turn on the debug log options